 How to Make Pancakes to Freeze and Reheat

 Pancakes are super easy to make and freeze really well.
 For my meal prep pancakes, I did go with a boxed pancake mix.
 It is one I already had on hand and needed to use up before I buy or make anything else.

 What I did not do though, is go by the back of the box directions.
-I used my generic boxed pancake mix, and used about 1 part mix, to 1 part almond milk, and 1 tablespoon Greek Yogurt.
+I used my generic boxed pancake mix and used about 1 part mix, 1 part almond milk, and 1 tablespoon Greek Yogurt.
 This was a ratio that I eyeballed.
 For every one cup of dry batter, I used a little under a cup of almond milk.
 My goal was to have my batter not to thin but not super thick either.

 The beauty of this is that you can make the pancakes any way you want!
 Use any pancake recipe that you prefer!
 Need gluten-free pancakes?
 No problem!

 Want them to be protein-packed pancakes?
 You got it!

 Do the kids want chocolate chips in their pancakes?
 Perfect!
 We even made some with pineapple juice and chunks!

 When you are making pancakes to freeze and eat later, there are a few things you want to keep in mind.

 First and foremost, you will want to cook your pancake MOST of the way… Not all of the way.
 This will make sure your pancake is perfect when you reheat it at a later date.